ShotaroKataoka/ls-Improved/README.md

 ### Example
 We have some directories like below.
-Sometimes we'd like to access best result of experiment, but it is not easy.
-It is necessary to open all of directories or note experiments_summary.txt beforehand in order to do it.
+Sometimes we'd like to access a best result of experiment, but it is not easy.
+It is necessary to open all of directories or note `experiments_summary.txt` beforehand in order to do it.
 ![ls](https://github.com/ShotaroKataoka/ls-Improved/blob/topic/v0.2.7-README/ISSUE54/doc/images/ls_using.png)

 Now we have the **ls-Improved(lsi)** command here.
 It allows us to see list of directories with its descriptions simultaneously.